Ivankivu/Fast-Food-Fast/README.md

 ## Features

 * As a User:
-    1. should signup on form for personal and address information.
+    1. I should signup for a new account.

 ## Built-with